Polish Brethren: In the modern era

-During the Second Polish Republic, the priest Karol Grycz-Śmiałowski recreated what he considered was a revival of the Church of Polish Brethren in Kraków in 1937.
+During the Second Polish Republic, the Lutheran priest Karol Grycz-Śmiałowski recreated what he considered was a revival of the Church of Polish Brethren in Kraków in 1937.
 During the People's Republic of Poland, it was registered in 1967 as the Unity of Polish Brethren (Jednota Braci Polskich).

 Modern groups that look to the Polish Brethren include the Christadelphians and Church of God General Conference.
 Although Christadelphians had since their origins in the 1840s always looked for historical precedents, the group was unaware of closer precedents in Socinianism.
 That changed with a series of articles in the community magazine during the early 1970s that was subsequently published.
 The Polish arm of the Christadelphians use the name Bracia w Chrystusie in a conscious echo of Socinian precedents.
 The Atlanta Bible College of the Church of God General Conference also publishes a Journal continuing research into the Polish Brethren and related groups.